solid/pod-browser/shapes/README.md

-The following is how the SHACL shape in `https://raw.githubusercontent.com/solid/contacts-pane/master/shapes/contacts-shapes.ttl` differ from the ShEx shape in `contacts/people-index.shex`.
+The following is how the SHACL shape in `https://raw.githubusercontent.com/solid/contacts-pane/master/shapes/contacts-shapes.ttl` differs from the ShEx shape in `contacts/people-index.shex`.

 - vcard:Individual
   - vcard:inAddressBook
     - uses informal term sh:BackwardLink.
-    - minimum and maximum one instance of IRI (can be part of only one address book).
+    - minimum and maximum one instance of IRI (i.e., can only be referenced from one address book).

 ### Person: Differences between ShEx and SHACL

-The following is how the SHACL shape in `https://raw.githubusercontent.com/solid/contacts-pane/master/shapes/contacts-shapes.ttl` differ from the ShEx shape in `contacts/person.shex`.
+The following is how the SHACL shape in `https://raw.githubusercontent.com/solid/contacts-pane/master/shapes/contacts-shapes.ttl` differs from the ShEx shape in `contacts/person.shex`.

 - vcard:Individual
   - is closed.